Convex-Dev/design/cad/003_encoding/README.md

 ## Implementation Notes

 In the Convex JVM implementation, cells are represented by subclasses of the class `convex.core.data.ACell`.
-Having a common abstract base class if helpful for performance, allows for convenient implementation of common cell functionality, and ensures that all cell instances are designed to work with a common abstract interface.
+Having a common abstract base class is helpful for performance, allows for convenient implementation of common cell functionality, and ensures that all cell instances are designed to work with a common abstract class interface.

 The JVM `null` value is interpreted as the Convex `nil` value.
 This is an implementation decision, chosen for efficiency and performance reasons.
 However there is no strict requirement that `nil` must be represented this way (for example, it could alternatively be a singleton value).